CommandLineLabs/completegeek/docs/001-getting-started.md

 ## Introduction

-The first thing that we're going to learn involves the Linux command-line.
-We'll be studying Linux and Unix operating systems as the foundation for everything else that we're learning.
+The first major subject that we're going to learn involves the Linux command-line.
+We'll be studying Linux and Unix operating systems as the foundation for everything else that we're learning in this course.

-To do that, and to ensure that we have a consistent environment for everyone, we'll be installing a virtual machine on your laptop.
-That virtual machine will be running Ubuntu Linux.
+To do that, and to ensure that we have a consistent environment for all the students, we'll be installing a virtual machine on your laptop.
+That virtual machine will be running a type of Linux called "Ubuntu Server."
 (There are other varieties of Linux and Unix that we'll cover later.
 For now, we'll focus on Ubuntu.)

 What is a virtual machine (VM)?
 It's a program that runs on your laptop that *pretends* that it's an entire computer.
 To understand that, we'll need to understand a little bit about the parts a non-virtual computer has.